nicholaswmin/mine/README.md

 #### `javascript.json`

 - organised in sections, e.g: `Promise`, `for`, `Array` etc..
-- syntax is *primarily* hyper-consise lambdas
+  - snippet fields follow (more-or-less) some reasoned format so don't just dump shit in there and messy it up.
-- each snippet `prefix` is intentionally named to order them appropriately in the code-completion popup:
+- syntax style prefers consise lambdas but includes full-body as well in most cases.
-  - e.g:`Array.forEach` is renamed `Array.each` to avoid popping up
+- each snippet `prefix` is intentionally named to order them appropriately in the code-completion popup.
-    on `for` for `for loop` etc.
+  e.g:`Array.forEach` renamed to `Array.each`; avoids mixing-in with `for` loop code completions

 #### `snippet.json`